cyclejs-community/component-combinators/README.md

 free to publish it in its own package.

-While the full syntax and semantics of the component combinators have not been exposed, hopefully the examples serve to portray the merits of using a component model, under which an application is written as a component tree, where components are glued with convenient component combinators covering frequently occuring patterns.
+While the full syntax and semantics of the component combinators have not been exposed, hopefully, the examples serve to portray the merits of using a component model, under which an application is written as a component tree, where components are glued with convenient component combinators covering frequently occurring patterns.
 I certainly think it is simpler to write, and more importantly, simpler to **read, maintain and debug**, which is paramount **at scale**.

-Let's have a proper look at combinators' syntax and the available combinators extracted from the 20K-line cyclejs codebase.
+Let's have a proper look at combinators' syntax and the available combinators extracted from the 20K-line Cycle.js codebase.

 # Combinators
 ## Syntax

-In general combinators follow a common syntax[^exception] :
+In general combinators follow a common syntax[^exception]:

 - `Combinator :: Settings -> ComponentTree -> Component`
     - `Settings :: *`